kyoolapp/FoodGPT/README.md

 Now open powershell, and get llama running, using "ollama serve" command.

 Now you can input and use the model for now.

+Log: 04:22- 12 Aug 2025
+Right now the LLM and the backend is hosted on GCP VM, and it's running. if I turn it off and turn it on again, I need to change the external IP in the frontend.

+Also for now, the frontend in vercel is not working due to mixed content issues, i.e, vercel is running https, and the backend is running on http.
+We have to serve the backend on https to fix this issue.
+I need a domain name, or the subdomain of kyoolapp.com to fix this.

+The backend is working fine, if it connected to the frontend on my local machine, using npm start.

+When you start the VM, the backend should automatically run like llama.
+Also remember to change the IP in the frontend.